Mikestriken/GitCAD/README.md

 # FreeCAD Git Automation

 ## Description
-This repository contains tools and scripts to automate the Git workflow for committing uncompressed `.FCStd` files.
+This repository contains tools and scripts to automate the git workflow for committing uncompressed `.FCStd` files.
 Binary/other non-human-unreadable files such as `.brp` files are stored using git LFS (optionally they are compressed before storing them as LFS objects).
+Also supports locking `.FCStd` files to enable multi file collaboration.

 ### Key Features
 - **Git Clean Filter**: Treats `.FCStd` files as empty in Git to avoid large binary commits.